ArthurMatthys/Rainfall/bonus2/walkthrough.md

 This program has a different behaviour depending on the `LANG` environment variable.
-There is three state :
+There are three possible states :

 ```bash
 LANG="fi"